data-preservation-programs/singularity/docs/cli-reference/datasource/add/local.md

       multi-thread downloads.
 This avoids long pauses on large files where the OS zeros the file.
 However sparse files may be undesirable as they cause disk fragmentation and can be slow to work with.

+   --local-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

+   --local-nounc
+      Disable UNC (long path names) conversion on Windows.

+      Examples:
+         | true | Disables long file names.

+   --local-unicode-normalization
+      Apply unicode NFC normalization to paths and filenames.

+      This flag can be used to normalize file names into unicode NFC form that are read from the local filesystem.

+      Rclone does not normally touch the encoding of file names it reads from the file system.

+      This can be useful when using macOS as it normally provides decomposed (NFD) unicode which in some language (eg Korean) doesn't display properly on some OSes.

+      Note that rclone compares filenames with unicode normalization in the sync routine so this flag shouldn't normally be used.

+   --local-one-file-system
+      Don't cross filesystem boundaries (unix/macOS only).

+   --local-zero-size-links
+      Assume the Stat size of links is zero (and read them instead) (deprecated).

+      Rclone used to use the Stat size of links as the link size, but this fails in quite a few places:

+      - Windows
+      - On some virtual filesystems (such ash LucidLink)
+      - Android

+      So rclone now always reads the link.

+   --local-case-insensitive
+      Force the filesystem to report itself as case insensitive.

+      Normally the local backend declares itself as case insensitive on Windows/macOS and case sensitive for everything else.
+Use this flag to override the default choice.

 OPTIONS: